SusanDeng/Hello-world/README.md

 This is Joy Deng, from China.
 I am a designer who is really interested in coding!
-Hoping to find some friends here!
+Hope to find some friends here!